trendmicro-frontend/tonic-ui/packages/react-hooks/README.md

 # @tonic-ui/react-hooks

-A collection of React Hooks for Tonic UI components.
+A set of React Hooks specifically for use with Tonic UI components.

 ## Installation